FENECON Industrial S — Assembly and Operating Instructions

 6.5.
 Cable entry

-The cables can be inserted either from below or from the side. (see Figure 15: Cable entry from the front, Figure 16: Cable entry from below) The cable entry is fitted at the front as standard.
+The cables can be inserted either from below or from the side. (see image cable entry from the front, image cable entry from below) By default, the cable entry is mounted at the front.
 Conversion may be necessary.
-A cover plate is already fitted to ensure that the unused cable entry is sealed.
+A cover plate is already fitted to seal the unused entry.

 ---|---|---|